Sausage & Tortellini In Brodo Recipe

 Frequently Asked Questions

-• What is cavolo nero and can I substitute it?
-Cavolo nero, also known as Tuscan kale or lacinato kale, is an Italian kale with long, dark green leaves.
-If you can’t find it, you can easily substitute it with regular curly kale (just be sure to remove the tough stems) or fresh spinach.
-Note that spinach will wilt in less than a minute.
+What is cavolo nero and can I swap it?
+Cavolo nero is an Italian kale with long, dark green leaves, also called Tuscan kale.
+You can use regular curly kale (remove the tough stems) or fresh spinach, though spinach wilts in under a minute.

 Sausage & Tortellini In Brodo Recipe

-Difficulty:BeginnerPrep time: 5 minutesCook time: 15 minutesRest time: minutesTotal time: 20 minutesCooking Temp: CServings:4 servingsEstimated Cost: $Calories:510 kcal Best Season:Summer
+Difficulty:BeginnerPrep time: 5 minutesCook time: 15 minutesTotal time: 20 minutesServings:4 servingsCalories:510 kcal Best Season:Summer

 Description